JeremyTCD/Mimo/ReadMe.md

 - [Hugo](https://gohugo.io/)

 ## Further Reading
-Familiarity with these technologies will make using BasicBlog easier:
+Familiarity with these technologies will make using Mimo easier:
 - [DocFx](https://dotnet.github.io/docfx/)
 - [Yaml](http://yaml.org/spec/1.2/spec.html)

-Additionally, if you intend to modify BasicBlog to create your own theme, these technologies will be of interest:
+Additionally, if you intend to modify Mimo to create your own theme, these technologies will be of interest:
 - [Typescript](https://www.typescriptlang.org/)
 - [Sass/Scss](http://sass-lang.com/)